-How could an image be translated to a minimal gesture (even before the movement takes place)?
+How could an image be translated into a minimal gesture (even before the action)?

 How come an image could reverberate in the dancer’s body?

-Zooliths are archeological objects dating approximately 5500 B.C., usually found on the southern Brazilian coast.
-When Zooliths is displaced from its original archeological artifacts, it can be seen as sculptures with modern characteristics.
+Zooliths are archeological objects dating from approximately 5500 B.C., usually found on the southern Brazilian coast.
+When Zooliths are displaced from their original archeological artifacts, they can be seen as sculptures with modern characteristics.

 In Sculpture Lessons: Zooliths, a video register the dancer Marcela Reichelt reacting after seeing the photographs of Zooliths sculptures taken by Marina Camargo.
 Her gestures clarify the different natures of representation, pushing the boundaries between image and motion, sculpture, and moving image.

 Special thanks to the dancer and performer Marcela Reichelt.